RolandM99/survey-form-reviewed/README.md

 # Survey form reviewed

-> This project has been done to familiarize with code review.
+> This project has been done to be familiarize with code review.
   - How to give feedback
   - How to proceed while a code review